Lifepartner Profile * Characteristics and Qualities

 Life-partner-1 for Chandra-10 + Chandra-Kumbha * comforted by rhythmic pulsing network linkage

-Marriages that operate emotionally on the Simha-Kumbha axis must contend with the opposing, mutually incompatible agendas of the socially responsible, systematic, economically oriented Kumbha native versus the self-important, radiantly confident, attention-demanding Simha mate.
+Marriages that operate emotionally on the Simha-Kumbha axis must contend with the opposing, mutually incompatible agendas of (10) Shani's responsible, systematic, economically oriented Kumbha paradigm, versus (4) Surya's self-important, radiantly confident, inherently political, attention-demanding Simha paradigm.

-In addition to the anchoring, stabilizing, foundational, environmentalist and patriotic sensitivities of bhava-4, include Simha emotional traits such as solipsism, personal uniqueness, and a preference for being the center of attention in relationships.
-Naturally, graha residing in bhava-4 can significantly influence the outcome.
+In addition to the protective, parental, routinized, nourishing behaviors of bhava-4, include within the expectations of the spouse Simha-Leya emotional traits, such as solipsism, personal uniqueness, brilliant confidence, and a preference for being the center of attention in relationships.

 Life-partner-1 for Chandra-10 + Chandra-Meena